AllenInstitute/swdb_2023/code/databook/visual-coding-2p/vc2p-dataset.md

 boc.get_all_targeted_structures()
 ```

 We see that data was collected in six different visual areas.
 VISp is the primary visual cortex, also known as V1.
 The others are higher visual areas that surround VISp.
-See [visual cortical areas](../background/anatomy.md) to learn more about these areas and how we map them.
+You can learn more about these areas and how we map them [here](../background/Mouse-visual_system.md).

 ## Cre lines and reporters
 We used Cre lines to drive the expression of GCaMP6 in specific populations of neurons.
 We can find a list of all the cre lines used in this dataset with a similar function

 ```{code-cell} ipython3
 boc.get_all_cre_lines()